Pascal-J/type-system-j/README.md

         testf =: [: 3 : 0 ]   NB.           ( 'str';'inCelcius inFaren2') cV_temperature_  each '2&count' v_temperature_ "1 ]

 that edit (and original) also gives the function protection from domain errors if called dyadically.

+**understanding the code**

+the type system uses an advanced J feature of returning an adverb from the c and v adverbs.

+'num' c       NB. returns adverb.
+Needs verb parameter
++/ 'num' c    NB. this is now a verb.
+Sum with type coercion to numeric
++/ 'num' c  '1 2 3'   NB. will return numeric value 6. verb applied to noun returns noun.